 Security is amazing, and they will let you strip to your boxer shorts in public to attempt to get through the metal detector without it beeping. – Ade

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Riyadh King Khaled International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Riyadh King Khaled International Airport.